reinhardt1053/notes/Writerside/topics/app_universal_links.md

 # App Links and Universal Links

-During the development of My Azur, an application for Android and iOS, I implemented what are called **App Links** in Android and **Universal Links** in iOS.
+During the development of My Azur, an application for Android and iOS, I implemented deep linking using **App Links** in Android and **Universal Links** in iOS.

 The user receives a link via SMS/WhatsApp with the following format: